Julcatan/stock-analysis/README.md

            ### '3a) This increases the volume for the current ticker
             tickerVolumes(tickerIndex) = tickerVolumes(tickerIndex) + Cells(i, 8).Value   '???

-            ###'3b) This code checks if the current row is the first row with the selected tickerIndex and if it is it
+            ###'3b) This code checks if the current row is the first row with the selected tickerIndex and if so
             it assigns the current starting price to the tickerStartingPrice variable

             If Cells(i, 1).Value = tickers(tickerIndex) And Cells(i - 1, 1).Value <> tickers(tickerIndex) Then